The Both-Signatures Rule

 A conveyance or incumbrance of community property is not valid unless executed and acknowledged by both husband and wife, except unpatented mining claims which may be conveyed or incumbered by the spouse having the title or right of possession without the other spouse joining in the conveyance or incumbrance.

-A.R.S. § 33-452This applies to all forms of community real property transactions, including selling the family home, refinancing a mortgage, transferring property into a trust, or granting an easement.
-Title companies routinely enforce this requirement at closing.
+A.R.S. § 33-452This applies to all types of community real property transactions.
+It covers selling the family home, refinancing a mortgage, transferring property into a trust, or granting an easement.
+Title companies routinely enforce this rule at closing.

 How This Connects to Estate Planning